-What is help desk software?
+What is a help desk solution?

 Help desk software is a customer service tool that helps businesses manage, track, and resolve support requests.
 It helps support agents streamline the issue resolution process, providing efficient and effective customer service.